-Are you looking to refinance your student loans?
+Are you looking to private refinance your student loans?

-Before considering refinancing your student loans, it is important to understand a few key concepts.
-After reviewing this information, if you still have questions we would be happy to provide you with a customized student loan plan and help you determine whether student loan refinancing is the best option for you.
+Before private refinancing your student loans, it is important to understand a few key concepts.
+After reviewing this information, if you still have questions we would be happy to provide you with a customized student loan plan and help you determine whether private refinancing is the best option for you.
 Book an appointment here.

 If student loan refinancing is right for you, we have negotiated cash back bonuses and better rates with our trusted refinance partners.
 Compare rates here.

-What is the difference between student loan refinancing and student loan consolidation?
+What is the difference between student loan private refinancing and student loan consolidation?

 Student loan consolidation – Combining multiple federal loans into one federal loan.
 This may qualify you for additional IDR plans or loan forgiveness.